 Teams must prove that the project risks have been eliminated to get additional funding.
 So it’s typically not worth holding up a decision to have a furious go / no go debate.
 Instead, just make it clear what sort of data would overcome the objection.
 Agree to disagree, and move forward with the next steps.

-Define the Success Criteria
+Dissenters on an Innovation Board Should Define the Project’s Success Criteria

 It is up to the objector to clearly define the data that would convince them they are wrong.
 If the objector cannot clearly state why they don’t believe the project will succeed and what information would change their mind, it’s not a real objection.

 Innovation board members are entitled to point out risks, and they are entitled to change their mind based on evidence.
 Innovation board members are not entitled to their own opinion that ignores evidence.
 Being a steadfast leader with a clear vision for the future is not the same thing as being obstinate.It takes courage to change our minds and admit when we need to consider a different direction.
 Click To Tweet